 If you’re looking for an easy way to earn free hotel stays, look no further than co-branded hotel credit cards.
 These cards earn you bucket loads of points just for signing up while automatically enrolling you in the hotel’s loyalty program.
 Plus, you’ll almost always be considered a “preferred” member, entitling you to additional perks and benefits.

-The IHG® Rewards Club Select Credit Card is one of our favorite co-branded cards.
+The IHG Rewards Club Premier Credit Card is one of our favorite co-branded cards.
 We’ve used the points to stay at several different hotels, including the Holiday Inn All-Inclusive Resort in Montego Bay, Jamaica.
-With the current offer, you’ll get a 60,000 point signup bonus for spending just $1,000 in the first 3 months.
-You’ll also earn 5X points per dollar spent at IHG Hotels; 2X points spent at gas stations, grocery stores, and restaurants; and 1X points on everything else.
+With the current offer, you’ll get a 80,000 point signup bonus for spending just $2,000 in the first 3 months.
+You’ll also earn 10X points per dollar spent at IHG Hotels; 2X points spent at gas stations, grocery stores, and restaurants; and 1X points on everything else.
 But that’s not even the best part!
 You’ll earn one free night at IHG hotels around the world every year you are a card member.
-There is an annual fee of $49, but it is waived the first year.
+There is an annual fee of $89, but it is waived the first year.

 Who It’s Good For: Co-branded credit cards are a great way to earn free hotel rooms for anybody with good credit.
 These cards appeal to new clients and brand junkies alike.
 Co-branded cards are perfect for quickly earning lots of loyalty points to your favorite hotel chain.
 If you want to try a new chain, use the card to earn a bunch of points and book your first stay for free!